NOC-MSM/SEAsia_R36/docs/INPUTS.md

 cd ..

 ######################
-2 download your atmospheric forcing cd ATMOS_FORCING
+2 download your atmospheric forcing (and also the weights nemo needs to online interpolate this forcing to the R36 domain) cd ATMOS_FORCING

 wget https://gws-access.jasmin.ac.uk/public/accord/SEAsia_R36_FORCING/ATMOS_FORCING/weights_bicubic_atmos.nc